-Any teacher will tell you that if a child’s parent is supportive, that they will gladly work through any issues that might arise over the course of the school year.
-Teachers are human and there is a chance they will make a mistake.
+Any teacher will tell you that if a child’s parent is supportive that they will gladly work through any issues that might arise over the course of the school year.
+Teachers are human, and there is a chance they will make a mistake.
 However, despite perception most teachers are dedicated professionals who do a terrific job day in and day out.
-It is unrealistic to think that there aren’t bad teachers out there, but most are very good at what they do.
-If your child does have a bad teacher, please don’t judge the next teacher based on the previous, and voice your concerns about that teacher to the principal.
-If your child has an excellent teacher, then make sure that teacher knows how you feel about them and let the principal know that as well.
+It is unrealistic to think that there are not bad teachers out there, but most are exceptionally skilled at what they do.
+If your child does have a lousy teacher, please don’t judge the next teacher based on the previous, and voice your concerns about that teacher to the principal.
+If your child has an excellent teacher, then make sure that the teacher knows how you feel about them and also let the principal know.
 Voice your support not only of the teacher, but of the school as a whole.

 Tip #2 – Be Involved and Stay Involved

 One of the most frustrating trends in schools is how the level of parental involvement decreases as a child’s age increases.
-It is a very discouraging fact, because children of all ages would benefit if their parents would stay involved.
+It is a extremely discouraging fact because children of all ages would benefit if their parents would stay involved.
 While it is certain that the first few years of school are arguably the most important, the other years are important as well.

 Children are smart and intuitive.
 When they see their parents taking a step back in their involvement, it sends the wrong message.
-Most children will start to slack off as well.
-It is a sad reality that many middle school and high school parent/teacher conferences have a very small turnout.
-The ones who do show up are the ones that teachers often say don’t need too, but the correlation to their child’s success and their continued involvement in their child’s education is no mistake.
+Most children will start to slack off too.
+It is a sad reality that many middle school and high school parent/teacher conferences have an exceedingly small turnout.
+The ones who do show up are the ones that teachers often say don’t need to, but the correlation to their child’s success and their continued involvement in their child’s education is no mistake.

 Every parent should know what is going on in their child’s daily school life.
 A parent should do the following things every day:

 - Ask your child how their school day went.
-Engage in conversation about what they learned, who their friends are, what they had for lunch, etc.
+Engage in conversation about what they learned, whom their friends are, what they had for lunch, etc.

 - Make sure child has time set aside to complete homework.
 Be there to answer any questions or assist when needed.